gianlucarloni/gianlucarloni/README.md

 ## Hi!
 I am Gianluca
-### Biomedical engineer working on AI for medical imaging applications
+### Biomedical engineer working on AI for Medical Imaging applications
-- Graduate **research fellow** at the National Research Council (CNR) in Pisa, Italy
+- Graduate **research fellow** at the National Research Council (CNR) in Pisa, Italy (Sep 2021 - Ongoing)
-- **PhD student** in Information Engineering at the University of Pisa.
+- Last-year **PhD student** in Information Engineering at the University of Pisa (Nov 2021 - Ongoing).
   Project: _“Boosting deep learning with causality: insights on medical imaging”_.
 - My current interests and expertise span **out-of-distribution** robustness, domain **generalization**, and **explainability** through **causal reasoning**, feature **disentanglement** and **contrastive learning**.

 ### Some of my coding contributions